zhangzh-pku/OM1/README.md

 Capabilities of OM1:

-* Simple, Modular architecture
+* Simple, modular architecture
 * All python
 * Easy to add new data inputs
-* Easy to support new hardware, such as API endpoints and robots
+* Easy to support new hardware via plugins for API endpoints and specific robot hardware
-* Can be connected to ROS2, Zenoh, and CycloneDDS
+* Can be connected to `ROS2`, `Zenoh`, and `CycloneDDS`
 * Includes a simple web-based debug display to watch the system work (`WebSim` at http://localhost:8000)
 * Preconfigured endpoints for Voice-to-Speech, OpenAI's `gpt-4o`, DeepSeek, and multiple VLMs